 Quality of hire measures the performance of your new hires in their first year working with you.
-There are different ways this can be measured depending on how you define performance, however a widely accepted and straightforward way is using their performance rating.
-Assuming you have a solid performance management system in place, this method factors in all important quality aspects, such as technical skills, management skills, soft skills, cultural fit, and drive.
-Quality of hire is also known as the golden metric, as employee performance is proven to be directly related to organisational performance.
+There are different ways this can be measured depending on how you define performance, however, a widely accepted and straightforward way is using their performance rating.
+Assuming you have a solid performance management system in place, this method factors in all-important quality aspects, such as technical skills, management skills, soft skills, cultural fit, and drive.
+Quality of hire is also known as the golden metric, as employee performance is proven to be directly related to organizational performance.

-How to measure: Add the performance ratings of new hires and divide by number of hires.
+How to measure: Add the performance ratings of new hires and divide by the number of hires.